Atlanta Firing or Retaliation After Filing a Claim Attorney

 Even if you experience and observe these actions, the difficult part is proving that they were caused by your pursuit of workers’ compensation benefits.
 Your employer may try to argue that the adverse actions you suffered were unrelated to your claim and were, therefore, legal.

-For this and other reasons, it is important to work with a lawyer — both in pursuing your workers’ comp claim and your retaliation claim.
+For this and other reasons, it is important to work with a lawyer—both in pursuing your workers’ compensation claim and your retaliation claim.
 An experienced attorney will know what types of evidence to look for and how to document that evidence for maximum effect in litigation.
 Hiring an attorney could even dissuade your employer from trying to fire you in the first place.

-Based in Tucker, The Law Office Of Arthur E. Snead, LLC, serves injured workers throughout metro Atlanta and Macon.
+Based in Tucker, The Law Office of Arthur E. Snead, LLC serves injured workers throughout metro Atlanta and Macon.
 If you were fired after filing a workers’ compensation claim or are worried that you will be, contact me to learn more about your rights and legal options.
-You can reach me at 404-692-6403, or simply send me an email.